 To reduce the overall amount of contact you have with pollen indoors try the following:

 9. Wipe your floors with a damp mop — a vacuum cleaner will spread the pollen.
-Scotch Bright makes a light and easy to clean and store swiffer type mop.
+Scotch Bright (1154 JPY) makes a light and easy to clean and store swiffer type mop.

 Click here for a week-long outlook of our local hay fever / pollen levels.
 Note: The site is in Japanese.
 Here`s a brief explanation on how to read the forecast.
-A chart, similar to the one to the left, will display the pollen counts for Tokyo Chiyoda-ku (千代田区).
-The first entry ２月１５日(水) displays a small, smiling yellow square icon with four pollen balls beneath.
-One orange pollen ball ( 少ない) means low pollen count.
-Four orange pollen balls means it`s extreme (非常に多い).
+A chart, similar to the one to the one below, will display the pollen counts for Tokyo Chiyoda-ku (千代田区).
+The first entry ２１日(木) has a pine tree with four balls beneath it.
+One green ball ( 少ない) means low pollen count.
+Four red pollen balls means it`s extreme (非常に多い).
 Please find the Pollen Scale and translation below.

 1) 開始前：kaishimae: Pollen hasn`t been released yet.

 6) ほぼ終了：hobo shuryo: Pollen season is almost over.